 Synchronizing Test Case hierarchies

-Besides synchronizing local test case details and test results to Jira Test Cases, SpecSync can also help you to organize the remote Test Cases into hierarchical structures.
+Besides and to Jira Test Cases, SpecSync can also help you to organize the remote Test Cases into hierarchical structures.

 The Test Case hierarchy synchronization is only available to SpecSync for Azure DevOps currently.
 The feature will be available for SpecSync for Jira soon.